 Newcastle Experimental Economics Workshop

 We are planning for a small-scale in-person workshop.
-Thanks to generous support from the Business School, there will be no registration fee for participants selected to present (but unfortunately we are unable to cover accommodation or travel expenses).
+Thanks to generous support from Newcastle University Business School, there will be no registration fee for participants selected to present (unfortunately we are unable to cover travel expenses).

 We are pleased to announce two excellent keynote speakers: